barloc/target-jsonl-webhdfs/README.md

 `custom_name` - Specifies a custom name for the filename, instead of the stream name (i.e. `{custom_name}-{timestamp}.jsonl`, asumming `do_timestamp_file` is `true`).
 By default, the stream name will be used.

-`do_timestamp_file` - specifies if the file should get timestamped.
+`do_timestamp_file` - Specifies if the file should get timestamped.
 By default, the resulting file will have a timestamp in the file name (i.e. `exchange_rate-{timestamp}.jsonl` as described above in the `Run` section).
 If this option gets set to `false`, the resulting file will not have a timestamp associated with it (i.e. `exchange_rate.jsonl` in our example).

+`webhdfs` - Boolean variable to enable webhdfs writing.

+`webhdfs_url` - Specifies url for connection to the webhdfs service (i.e. `http://hostname:port`).

+`webhdfs_user` - Specifies user that will be use for connect to the webhdfs service.

 ---

-Copyright &copy; 2020 Andy Huynh
+Copyright &copy; 2022 Andy Huynh, Stanislav Lysikov

 [Singer Tap]: https://singer.io
 [Braintree]: https://github.com/singer-io/tap-braintree